yangliuy/NeuralResponseRanking/README.md

 ---
 #### Data Preparation and Preprocess ####
 For DMN-PRF, you can still use the same configuration file with DMN.
-But you need to replace the data path of train/valid/test relatioin files, word dictionary file, corpus file and the pre-train word embedding file to the corresponding files under NeuralResponseRanking/data/udc/ModelInput/dmn_prf_model_input_body.
+But you need to replace the data path of train/valid/test relation files, word dictionary file, corpus file and the pre-train word embedding file to the corresponding files under NeuralResponseRanking/data/udc/ModelInput/dmn_prf_model_input_body.
 The differences between DMN-PRF and DMN model are the input files.
 As presented in Section 3.3 of our [SIGIR'18 paper](https://yangliuy.github.io/publication/2018-07-08-sigir18-response-ranking), for DMN-PRF model